sdds/sdds/style_guide.md

 Code lines of more than 80-100 characters SHOULD be folded for readability.

-Single-statement blocks SHALL NOT be enclosed in brackets.

 This is the form of a single-statement block:

 ```c